tanerizawa/dear/README.md

 ### Environment Variables

-The backend reads several variables from the environment and expects a YouTube Music `oauth.json` file in the working directory:
+The backend reads several variables from the environment.
+Provide a `.env` file with these values:

 - `DATABASE_URL` – SQLAlchemy database URL (defaults to SQLite `sqlite:///./test.db`).
 - `SECRET_KEY` – secret key used for JWT creation (defaults to `supersecretkey`).